Doctor of Physical Therapy

 - Your website says your application is open until May 15th.
 Does that mean you are not reviewing applications until May?

 - We review applications as they are received and verified by PTCAS.
-Our application is left open until the end of the PTCAS cycle because we use rolling admissions.
+Our application is left open until near the end of the PTCAS cycle because we use rolling admissions.
 We recognize some people may find us later in the cycle and we want to make sure our application is still open for them to apply.
 However, we begin reviewing applications after they are verified in PTCAS and start offering spots to students as they are reviewed.
-It is possible that all slots will be filled prior to the May 15th deadline.
+All slots may be filled before the May 15th deadline.
 We encourage applicants to apply as early as possible!

-- Because each new cohort starts in January and because the PTCAS cycle opens in June each year, we open our application 18 months in advance of the program start date.
-For example, the application for the January 2025 start date opens in June 2023.
+- Because each new cohort starts in January and because the PTCAS admissions cycle opens in June each year, we open our application 18 months in advance of the program start date.
+For example, the admissions cycle for the January 2027 start date opens in June 2025.
 We begin reviewing applications for each cycle in late summer/early fall and continue reviewing applications until the cycle closes in May.
-Applicants are encouraged to apply early!
+Applicants who wish to join us in January of 2027 are encouraged to apply early in the cycle that opens in June of 2025!
+Additionally, PTCAS completes a verification process on all applications prior to making the application available to the program.
+As the time for verification can vary, please ensure you allot time for this process.

 - Is the GRE required?